-1. Lineages The concept of “lineages” is taken for granted in many biological and philosophical discussions, but a closer look suggests that it has different meanings, scientific roles, and ontological assumptions depending on the context.
-These differences have significant ramifications for biology and philosophy, such as the idea that there are multiple kinds of lineages in the natural world.
-I explore this and other ideas in my dissertation and related papers (see below).
+1. Ancestry and Lineages in Complex Evolution and Classification - The concepts of "ancestry" and “lineages” are taken for granted in many biological and philosophical discussions, but a closer look suggests that they have different meanings, scientific roles, and ontological assumptions depending on the context.
+These differences have significant ramifications for biology and philosophy.
+Additionally, complex cases of micro and macroevolution challenge the role of lineages, ancestry, and related concepts in evolution and classification.

-2. Race Are races real?
-I investigate how social values influence the answer of philosophers, scientists, and citizens to this question.
-For instance, recent defenses of biological racial realism are pluralistic (Hardimon 2017, Spencer 2017).
-Racial realism is pluralistic because it accepts that more than one concept of race is legitimate.
-How can we distinguish legitimate from illegitimate concepts of race?
-I consider whether and how social values play a role in answering this question.
-I am currently working on a manuscript about this issue (see below).
+2. Race and Values - Are races real?
+Social values influence the answer of philosophers, scientists, and citizens to this question.
+For instance, recent defenses of biological racial realism are pluralistic: one accepts that more than one concept of race is legitimate.
+But how can we distinguish legitimate from illegitimate concepts of race?
+I consider how social values should play a role in answering this question.
+In particular, I investigate how philosophical argumentation (about race) itself depends on social values.

 Work in Progress

 The Risk of Biological Race Realism (under review)

 Collective Reproduction without Levels (under review) - with Makmiller Pedroso

 Scientific Metaphysics and Values (in preparation) - with Marc Ereshefsky